shubhanksargam/Music-Recommendation-System/README.md

 # Music-Recommendation-System
-Foretelling the possibility of a user listening the song on loop within a time frame.
+Recommendations done using content-based recommenders as a user-specific classification problem.
+This classifier learns the user's likes and dislikes from the features of the song.